ictinnovations/ictagent/doc/developer_guide.md

 8. **action_answer**: This function answers the inbound call.

-9. **action_hangup**: If the targetActivity is idle this function is executed which hang up the call.
+9. **action_hangup**: When user presses the end call button this function is executed which hang up the call.

 10. **action_transfer**: When the start transfer call button is clicked this function executes and transfers the call to the extension selected.

-11. **action_dtmf**: When user presses any DTMF key this function executes which sends the DTMF to the remote site.
+11. **action_dtmf**: When user presses any DTMF key this function executes which sends the number pressed as DTMF to the remote site.

+12. **action_close**: When user clicks the close icon on the right side of screen this function executes which closes the window.

-12. **dial_a_number**: When user clicks on any number than this function triggers which sends the value of the number clicked as argument to the dial_a_number function, which calls a function **changeActivity(callUncallButton, start)** which changes the targetActivity outgoing and makes the call to the number.
+12. **dial_a_number**: When user clicks on any number than this function triggers which sends the value of the number clicked as argument to the dial_a_number function, which dials the number.

-13. **event_incomming**: On incoming call this function is executed which in turn asks the changeActivity to set the methodCaller eventRingingInbound and change the targetActivity to incoming and show the respective screen.
+13. **event_incomming**: On incoming call this function is executed which shows the incoming call screen to the user.

-14. **event_answer**: When the call is connected this function is triggered, which calls the function changeActivity to set the methodCaller to **eventCallAnswered**, so the targetActivity is set as incall and incall screen is shown to the user.
+14. **event_answer**: When the call is connected this function is triggered, which shows incall screen to the user.

-15. **event_hangup**: When the call is ended this function is triggered, which checks that if the targetActivity is not idle than close all the incall tools and calls the function **changeActivity(callUncallButton, stop)** which changes the targetActivity to idle and show the idle screen to the user.
+15. **event_hangup**: When the call is ended this function is triggered, which shows the idle screen to the user.

 16. **numpadPress**: During Screen Idle when user enters the number this function is executed which takes the value of the button and sets the idle screen value to the number entered.

-17. During incall activity when the DTMF button is pressed an event in the popup_gui.js is triggered which takes the value of the button pressed in the variable and call the action_dtmf to send the number pressed as DTMF.

-18. During incall activity when the number label is clicked an event in the popup_gui.js is triggered which calls the function action_load_contact which takes the number and loads the particular contact details.
+17. During incall activity when the number label is clicked the function action_load_contact is executed which takes the number and loads the particular contact details.

-19. During outgoing activity when the number label is clicked an event in the popup_gui.js is triggered which calls the function action_load_contact which takes the number and loads the particular contact details.
+18. During outgoing activity when the number label is clicked the function action_load_contact is executed which takes the number and loads the particular contact details.

-20. During incoming activity when the number label is clicked an event in the popup_gui.js is triggered which calls the function action_load_contact which takes the number and loads the particular contact details.
+19. During incoming activity when the number label is clicked the function action_load_contact is executed which takes the number and loads the particular contact details.

 Scenarios
 ---------